The Complete Guide to At-Home STD Tests

 It's true: Fear and anxiety over the results are some of the main reasons people don't get tested more often, and the process itself can leave you feeling embarrassed and just uncomfortable.
 Not to mention, it can be expensive, especially if you don't have adequate health insurance.

 Good news: Getting tested is becoming easier.
-Thanks to the evolution of telemedicine, direct-to-consumer healthcare companies are now offering convenient and private STD testing kits that you can do right in your own home.
+Thanks to the evolution of telemedicine, direct-to-consumer healthcare companies are now offering convenient and private at-home STD test kits.
 After answering a questionnaire online, you can decide on a kit that aligns best with your symptoms and have it delivered directly to your doorstep.
 The majority take less than 15 minutes to complete, with results ready in two to five business days.

 "I think these home kits will provide access to some individuals, who for various reasons, may not be able or comfortable going to a doctor's office or clinic to get tested," says Dr. Butt.
 (After all, there is a shortage of ob-gyns in the U.S.)

 But is home STD testing as reliable as seeing a doc IRL?
 Plus, with so many new companies to choose from, how do you choose one that you can feel safe with?
-Here, four solid options, and what you need to know before you try one.
+Here, a few solid options for at-home STD testing, and what you need to know before you try one.

 Nurx STI Home Test Kit